JavaScript is disabled in your browser. Please enable JavaScript to view this website.

-What is a recombinant dna technology?
+What is a Recombinant DNA technology?

 Recombinant DNA technology is a powerful tool used by molecular biology researchers to create hybrid or chimeric DNA to develop pharmaceutical products or study the function and regulation of gene or DNA sequences of interest.
-The process involves cleaving the DNA sequence of interest and the suitable self-replicating vector (such as plasmid) using the same restriction endonuclease enzyme and joining them together using a molecular glue known as ligase.
-The process is known as ligation.

-The vector is then introduced into a bacterial cell (such as E. coli) or yeast, where their replication and translation machinery is employed to replicate plasmids and synthesize the desired proteins.
-The technology has successfully produced therapeutic products, such as insulin, vaccines, and growth hormones to treat various human diseases.
-E. coli or Saccharomyces cerevisiae transformation can be carried out with recombinant plasmid or self-ligated vector.
 Both kinds of transformants will grow on the selective medium.
 Thus, it’s necessary to screen all the transformants using an appropriate screening technique.
-The process enables us to obtain clones that are accurately transformed containing recombinant plasmid and have the inserted or desired DNA sequence in the right orientation.
+The process enables us to obtain clones that are accurately transformed, containing a recombinant plasmid and have the inserted or desired DNA sequence in the right orientation.

 Explore this article further to learn about various screening techniques available, why they are crucial for research and development, and advancements in the field.